h4ckyou/h4ckyou.github.io/_posts/2026-05-27-cseanctf-web.md

 CMD node index.js
 ```

-This simply setups a node container then creates a `appuser` user and runs the `index.js` code, from the compose file, it's going to listen on port `3000` so that port is exposed to the main host on port `3000`.
+This simply setups a node container then creates a `appuser` user and runs the `index.js` script, from the compose file, the server is going to listen on port `3000` and that port is exposed to the main host on port `3000`.

 It might be helpful to look through `package.json`